ktbarnes/seefood/README.md

 ### Objective: Build a fullstack MVP from scratch in 32 hours

+The MVP of this application was built within the specified timeframe.
+Full MEAN stack functionality and deployment was accomplished.
+Since then, I have made changes with future items to implement listed in the Roadmap portion of this README.

 # Seefood

 > A food visualization tool.
 This is a web application where users can search for food items and select food photos to add to the food visualization diary.